 - Time: 2 – 4 hours

-From the village walk along Afon Pyrddin passing two falls before crossing a bridge to walk along right hand side of river.
+From Pontneddfechan village walk along Afon Pyrddin, passing two falls before crossing a bridge to walk along right-hand side of the river.
 Shortly after crossing the river you will reach Sgwd Gwladus (Lady’s Fall) which, if you’re prepared to get your feet wet, you can walk behind via precariously placed stepping stones.